carazaagu/HumanitarianData-EU/README.md

 #### Workflow:

-1. Dataset from World Bank (one file per country)
+1. Dataset from World Bank (one file per country - previously downloaded)
-2. Data wrangling
+2. Data wrangling (in Jupyter notebook Datasets.ipynb)
+3. Feature engineering and Visualizations (in Jupyter notebook Project.ipynb)
+4. Evironment development with Dash (in dash_HumanitarianEU.py)